fatualux/rusted_drawer/README.md

 **RUSTED DRAWER**

-I DON'T KNOW RUST, but I would like to leatn something about.
+I DON'T KNOW RUST, but I would like to learn something about.

 Plus, I need a GUI to launch the applications I keep in my Python virtual environment, my scripts, and so on.